-Rough draft copies of a capstone or thesis submitted to committee members prior to the defense must be complete, containing figures and tables with legends and a bibliography.
+Rough draft copies of a capstone or thesis submitted to committee members prior to the defense must be complete, containing imbedded figures and tables with legends and a bibliography.
 The draft copy must be double-spaced and should be in good form.
 It must not be missing parts essential to a proper evaluation, especially the data.
-A complete and detailed outline should be included with all drafts.